Yishun infant murder

 On 8 November 2019, a nine-month-old baby boy named Izz Fayyaz Zayani Ahmad was murdered by 27-year-old Mohamed Aliff Mohamed Yusoff, the boyfriend of Izz's mother, who had Izz from her former marriage.
-Aliff was said to have inflicted traumatic head injuries on the boy by slamming his head against the floorboard of his newly-bought van, and these injuries caused bleeding to the brain, which resulted in Izz's death, according to the autopsy report.
+Aliff was said to have inflicted traumatic head injuries on the boy by slamming his head against the floorboard of his newly bought van, and these injuries caused bleeding to the brain, which resulted in Izz's death, according to the autopsy report.
 Aliff tried to cover up his crime but he was arrested and charged with voluntarily causing grievous hurt, though the charge sheet was amended with the prosecution upgrading the hurt-related charge to capital murder.
 Aliff was eventually found guilty of murdering Izz in July 2022, and a month later, he was sentenced to life imprisonment and fifteen strokes of the cane, after the judge found that Aliff's overall conduct did not deserve the death penalty.

 Pre-case background

 The boy, Izz Fayyaz Zayani Ahmad, was born in January 2019.
-He was his mother Nadiah Abdul Jalil's first and only child from her first marriage with a unnamed man.
+He was his mother Nadiah Abdul Jalil's first and only child from her first marriage with an unnamed man.
 His mother met her boyfriend Mohamed Aliff Mohamed Yusoff (born in late 1992) through Instagram in 2017 or 2018 and became romantically involved around September 2019.
 Prior to the murder, Aliff was working in a renovation-related job, and he planned to, together with Izz's mother and her brother, establish a delivery business and they bought a van together for this upcoming business.
 According to his sister Nur Atikah, Aliff was a hard-working person and he likes children, and he even helped take care of her daughter whenever she was at work.
 He reportedly also got along well with Izz during the time he was dating the boy's mother.